Art Only Exists Because Death Exists. Skulls in Art

-But why do these artefacts seem so different to the Hirst skull?
+But why do these artifacts seem so different from the Hirst skull?
 Perhaps it is about intention.
-Gregory has been working with skulls since 2001.
-He seems to honour them as precious artefacts and allows them to engage with the viewer.
-In 2002 Hirst purchased an embellished skull from Gregory.
+Gregory has been working in his art with skulls since 2001.
+He seems to honor them as precious artifacts and allows them to engage with the viewer.
+In 2002, Hirst purchased an embellished skull from Gregory.
 Was this the trigger for his own infamous 2007 skull?
 Gregory has been asked about the comparison with Hirst.
 He says:

 My skulls and his are very different objects.
 I put eyes in mine – so the skull looks back; you interact with them.
 Damien’s is very different: with the diamonds, there is so much glare coming off, it’s as if you can’t quite get your eyes to focus on the surface.